SLACKHA/pyJac-v2/docs/driver_functions.rst

 In pyJac, a non-input/output array of size (per initial-condition) of `N_s` (e.g., the concentrations) is typically shaped:
 ```
-    concentrations.shape = (global_size, N_s)
+    concentrations.shape = (work-size, N_s)
 ```
 such that all threads have their own working copy of the `concentrations` array to work with.

-On a GPU, the `global_size` is calculated (in CUDA terminology) as the number of blocks launched multipled by the size of each block (i.e., `gridDim * blockDim`).
+On a GPU, the `work-size` is calculated (in CUDA terminology) as the number of blocks launched multipled by the size of each block (i.e., `gridDim * blockDim`).
 Or in OpenCL terminology, the output of `get_global_size()`.
 On the CPU and MIC however, the `global_size` can typically be set the number of CPU cores (or threads) the user wishes to use, and the allocated memory size can be significantly reduced.

-If these options are known at generation time, they may be specified via command-line options to improve the generated code.
-TODO: document this.

-2. The type of execution.

-For vectorized-OpenCL execution, the shape of the arrays changes slightly to (note: assuming a wide-vectorized "C"-ordering :see:`vector_split`):
+For vectorized execution, the shape of the arrays changes slightly to (note: assuming a wide-vectorized "C"-ordering :see:`vector_split`):
 ```
-    concentrations.shape = (global_size, N_s, vector_width)
+    concentrations.shape = (work-size, N_s, vector_width)
 ```
 where the `vector_width` is typically 2--8 for CPUs and MICs, and 64--1024 for GPUs (note: this corresponds to the block-size in CUDA).

-Pratically speaking, what occurs here is that a group of `vector_width` execute together.

 =====================
 Lockstep-based driver